psychemedia/sin-eater-resources/src/_second_controversy_pt_iii.md

 Furthermore, in a sleight of hand, he extends the notion of *sin-eating* to include *sin-drinking*:

 > It completes what Aubrey said about sin-eating; so that English folk-lore is acquainted not only with sin-eating but also with sin-drinking.
 It matters not whether such terms as "sin-eating" or "sin-drinking" can be proved to have existed in recent times.
-It is enough to show that the customs themselves existed ; and of this we have ample evidence.
+It is enough to show that the customs themselves existed; and of this we have ample evidence.

 From this new basis, he now provides an interpretation of the combined traditions as a ritual *mass* in the sense of a ritual feast, or *mess*:

 > Taking the two customs together, one cannot help seeing a resemblance between them and the *missa pro defunctis*, or mass for the dead.
 For what is a "mass" for the dead but a "mess" or banquet for the dead?
 Prof. Skeat tells us that the Low Lat. *missa* "is usually accounted for by supposing that the allusion is to the words *ite, missa est*."
-But this seems far-fetched and very improbable ; indeed, Prof. Skeat admits that the change of vowel from the Lat. *i* to O.E. oe, as in *moesse*, M.E. *messe*, is remarkable.
+But this seems far-fetched and very improbable; indeed, Prof. Skeat admits that the change of vowel from the Lat. *i* to O.E. oe, as in *moesse*, M.E. *messe*, is remarkable.

 Evidence for such feasts, Addy claims, is clear for all to see: